Liujyuan/aboutme/_pages/about.md

 <!-- I'm **Leheng Sheng (盛乐恒)**, a second year M.S. student at <a href="https://www.tsinghua.edu.cn/en/">Tsinghua University</a>, majoring in Fintech.
 Before that, I obtained the B.S. degree in Computer Science at <a href="https://www.seu.edu.cn/english/main.htm">Southeast University</a>.
 Currently, my research interests focus on **LLM-based Autonomous Agents, Recommender Systems, and Fintech**.
 **Email:** chenglh22@mails.tsinghua.edu.cn -->

-I'm **Leheng Sheng (盛乐恒)**, an incoming PhD student at <a href="https://nus.edu.sg/"> National University of Singapore</a>.
-Before that, I obtained the M.S. degree in Finance at <a href="https://www.tsinghua.edu.cn/en/">Tsinghua University</a>, and obtained the B.S. degree in Computer Science at <a href="https://www.seu.edu.cn/english/main.htm">Southeast University</a>.
+I'm **Leheng Sheng (盛乐恒)**, a first year Ph.D. student at <a href="https://nus.edu.sg/"> National University of Singapore</a>.
+Before that, I obtained the M.S. degree in Finance at <a href="https://www.tsinghua.edu.cn/en/">Tsinghua University</a>, and obtained the B.E. degree in Computer Science at <a href="https://www.seu.edu.cn/english/main.htm">Southeast University</a>.
 Currently, my research interests focus on **Large Language Model, Recommender Systems, and Fintech**.
 **Email:** chenglh22@mails.tsinghua.edu.cn

 # News